os-cau/cau-repl/docs/extending.md

 > `@Dynamize`
 >
 > Classes that have this annotation are transparently augmented with a dynamic method dispatcher, enabling you to update
-> a method's code and have the change be visible from the non-dymanic Java world in your JVM without restarting the
+> a method's code and have the change be visible from the non-dynamic Java world in your JVM without restarting the
 > application.<br/>
 > You do not have to import this annotation manually.
 It is always available.
 >